danieleisenhardt/contact-me/README.md

 Therefore any attempt to contact me that doesn't comply to this list will be replied to with only a short polite request to comply to the list.
 It will save us both a lot of time in the long run, because the vast majority of offers I've had in the past turned out to be a mismatch.
 Something we could have known much faster if the important information had been communicated from the start.

+These requirements are all mandetory, but I can help out if the prospect client isn't there yet on technical matters.
+In this case this will be the first work I'll do for them, because I will not be working on any functionality without the infrastructure being in place.

 ### An hourly rate (number)
 Communicate an hourly rate as an `integer`.
 Words like "competitive" or "conforming to market rates" are not `integers` they are `strings`, furthermore they tell me nothing, because when you ask two people to put a number on those words you'll end up getting at least three answers.